cysouw/diathesis/text/c07_participle.md

 ### --- *haben/sein* Perfect --- {.unnumbered}

+The combination of a light verb *haben* or *sein* with a participle is traditionally considered to be a single tense/aspect construction called ~~Perfekt~~ in German grammatical terminology.

 both can be used as epithesis and as diathesis.
 Most authors seem to agree that there are different constructions between epithesis and diathesis.
 However, strangely, most seem to suggest that haben/sein are the same construction as epithsis.
 Better solution: distinguish them all!

 haben+Parizip: "Prozessperfekt", Pertinenzpassiv